prime31/TouchKit/README.md

 How Do I Use GestureKit?
 -----

 If you are just using the built in recognizers, check out the demo scene which shows how to use them.
+You will want to use Unity's script execution order (Edit -> Project Settings -> Script Execution Order) to ensure that GestureKit executes before your other scripts.
+This is just to ensure you have your input when the Update method on your listening objects runs.
 If you want to make your own (and feel free to send pull requests if you make any generic recognizers!) all you have to do is subclass **GKAbstractGestureRecognizer** and implement the three methods: touchesBegan, touchesMoved and touchesEnded.
 Recognizers can be discrete (they only complete once like a tap or long touch) or continous (they can fire continuously like a pan).
 Recognizers use the **state** veriable to determine if they are still active, completed or failed.
 If you set the state to **Recognized**, the completion event is fired automatically for you and the recognizer is reset in preparation for the next set of touches.

 Starting with **touchesBegan**, if you find a touch that look interesting you can add it to the **_trackingTouches** List and set the **state** to **Began**.
 By adding the touch to the **_trackingTouches** List you are telling GestureKit that you want to receive all future touch events that happen with that touch.
 As the touch moves, **touchesMoved** will be called where you can look at the touches and decide if the gesture is still possible.
 If it isn't, set the state to **Failed** and GestureKit will reset the recognizer for you.